lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

 The final additions to the ``SConscript`` file is a few lines of code that are directly copy-and-pasted from your previous tutorial ``SConscript`` file.
-Note, however, that these final lines of code are outside of the ``for`` loop that containted the previous snippets code.
+Note, however, that these final lines of code are outside of the ``for`` loop that contained the previous snippets of code.
+These final lines of code exists outside the ``for`` loop because we want to include the *tasks for all parameter sets* in the convenience alias, ``tutorial_07_cartesian_product``.

 A ``diff`` against the ``SConscript`` file from :ref:`tutorial_include_files_waves` is included below to help identify the changes made in this tutorial.